A CHANGING WORLD • • The notions

 Mobility

-• rural-urban migration: inflow of rural population to cities where they live in degraded housing (slums).
+• rural-urban migration: rural population moving to cities where they live in degraded housing (slums).

-• push factor: negative reason why people want to leave the place they live in.
+• push factor: negative reason why people want to leave a place.

-• pull factor: positive reason why people are attracted to a new place they want to settle in.
+• pull factor: positive reason why people are attracted to a place.

 • multicultural society: cosmopolitan society, with many different ethnic communities living side by side.